-Figure 5.
-Microbenchmark results; note the use of log scales.
-See text for details than a few thousand bytes, secure MPL and TCP have essentially the same cost.
-This is because the communication costs for large messages are dominated by the limited performance of the DES encryption library; the Power 1 processor can encrypt and then decrypt data at only 0.33 Mbytes/sec, far slower than the SP2 network.
+For larger messages, encryption costs dominate communication time.
+Beyond 300 bytes, secure MPL is slower than unsecure TCP (but still considerably faster than secure TCP).
+Looking at Figure 7, we see that for messages larger than a few thousand bytes, secure MPL and TCP have essentially the same cost.
+This is because the communication costs for large messages are dominated by the limited performance of the DES encryption library; the Power 2 processor can encrypt and then decrypt data at only 1 MB/sec, far slower than the SP2 network.